benjamin-recht/benjamin-recht.github.io/_posts/2018-02-20-outsider-rl.md

 4. [The Linear Quadratic Regulator.](http://www.argmin.net/2018/02/08/lqr/) A quick intro to LQR as why it is a great baseline for benchmarking Reinforcement Learning.
 5. [A Game of Chance to You to Him Is One of Real Skill.](http://www.argmin.net/2018/02/14/rl-game/) Laying out the rules of the RL Game and comparing to Iterative Learning Control.
 6. [The Policy of Truth.](http://www.argmin.net/2018/02/20/reinforce/) Policy Gradient is a Gradient Free Optimization Method.
+7. [A Model, You Know What I Mean?](http://www.argmin.net/2018/02/26/nominal/) Nominal control and the power of models.